13 Top-Rated Day Trips from Cardiff

 Another former industrial site to visit is Blaenavon, a perfectly preserved traditional Welsh ironworks.
 Here, you'll find the "Big Pit," now part of the National Coal Museum, along with its old blast furnaces and foundries.
 After touring the workshops and old machinery, be sure to spend some time wandering the town to admire the well-preserved homes of those who once lived and worked here.

-6 Carew and Tenby
+7. Carew and Tenby

-Although more than 90 minutes' drive west of Cardiff, the small town of Carew is well worth a visit if you're hankering for a glimpse of pre-industrial Wales (it's in the same direction as Pembroke, so easy to combine as part of a "go west from Cardiff" tour).
+Although more than 90 minutes' drive west of Cardiff, the small town of Carew is well worth a visit if you're hankering for a glimpse of pre-industrial Wales (it's in the same direction as Pembroke, so it's easy to combine as part of a "go west from Cardiff" tour).
 Highlights include the ruins of 13th-century Carew Castle, idyllically perched overlooking a huge 23-acre millpond, and the nearby tidal mill, the only example of its kind still in use.

-7 Swansea and the Gower Peninsula
+8. Swansea and the Gower Peninsula

 Just an hour west of Cardiff by car or rail is Wales' second oldest (and one of its largest) towns, Swansea.
 Located on the Gower Peninsula, Swansea boasts one of the country's most vibrant cultural scenes, thanks in part to its university and the fact it was the birthplace of Welsh poet Dylan Thomas.
-Cultural highlights include a lively theatrical and artistic community that's responsible for hosting excellent events such as the popular Swansea Festival of Music and the Arts, held each October and featuring concerts by international orchestras and operas, along with folk music, theater shows, and art exhibits.
-Also popular is the two-week long Gower Festival, an extravaganza of choral and chamber music.
+Cultural highlights include a lively theatrical and artistic community, which is responsible for hosting excellent events such as the popular Swansea Festival of Music and the Arts, held each October and featuring concerts by international orchestras and operas, along with folk music, theater shows, and art exhibits.
+Also popular is the two-week-long Gower Festival, an extravaganza of choral and chamber music.

 - Read More: